Renewing your Medical Assistance health coverage

 Check your mail

-DHS will mail you a letter about your coverage.
-This letter will let you know if you need to complete a renewal form to see if you still qualify.
+This mailing will let you know if you need to complete a renewal form to see if you still qualify for Medical Assistance or if you will be auto-renewed.

 Review your renewal form